This drug has long been used as a hepatoprotective remedy.

 Intravenous silibinin continues to be part of the standard treatment for A. phalloides poisoning.

-However, the clinical efficacy of any treatment modality is difficult to demonstrate as no randomized controlled clinical trials were reported.
+However, the clinical efficacy of any treatment modality is challenging to demonstrate as no randomized controlled clinical trials were reported.

 One publication reported on the application of Legalon to a series of 10 Australian patients with possible poisoning and two patients with possible poisoning, respectively.